vyskocil/Polaris/README.md

 ### Running

-You should power-up the Polaris and use the mobile app to setup it as usual in Astro mode, then you'll need to connect the computer on the Polaris WIFI.
+You should power-up the Polaris, use the mobile app to switch in Astro mode and calibrate it.
+You should keep the phone connected to the Polaris and the mobile Polaris app open, then you'll have to connect the computer to the Polaris WIFI.
-Then you may launch the `polaris_stellarium.py` in the terminal and see some output like the following:
+When the computer network is connected to the Polaris WIFI you may launch the `polaris_stellarium.py` in the terminal and see some output like the following:

 ```
 Polaris communication init...